Community » Catholic Relief Services

 Each year during Lent, the Diocese of Manchester participates in the CRS Rice Bowl program as a way to encounter Jesus through others, especially through the most vulnerable in our world.
 25% of the funds raised through the CRS Rice Bowl program remain here in New Hampshire for hunger and poverty alleviation efforts, including a grant program to support parish ministry organizations in New Hampshire.

 Grants will be awarded on a rolling basis ranging from $250 to $1,000.
-Parish ministry organizations may apply by completing this application.
-While grants are awarded on a rolling basis, applications typically will be reviewed and grants generally will be available at the end of the calendar year once all funds from the annual CRS Rice Bowl program have been received.
+Parish and school ministry organizations and educational programs may apply by completing this application.
+While grants are awarded on a rolling basis, applications typically will be reviewed and grants generally available at the end of the calendar year once all funds from the annual CRS Rice Bowl program have been received.

-Parishes may apply for Diocesan Rice Bowl grants to support such programs as a food pantry or Saint Vincent de Paul Society or other ministry, program, or project intended to alleviate hunger and/or poverty in New Hampshire.
+Parishes and schools may apply for Diocesan Rice Bowl grants to support such programs as a food pantry, Saint Vincent de Paul Society, or other ministry, program, or project intended to alleviate hunger and/or poverty in New Hampshire.
 Grants cannot support certain types of requests such as donations to fund a particular individual or family, research projects, capital gifts, endowment funds, deficit spending, debt liquidation, or multi-year grants.

 For more information, please contact: